 Dr Luke Deer is a researcher and writer with a focus on finance, banking and financial technology in China and Australia, and on emerging digital technologies and climate change actions.
 He was the research director for first Asia-Pacific China Alternative Finance Benchmarking Report published in March 2016.
 He has co-authored research on peer-to-peer lending in China, marketplace lending in Australia, and on digital financial services for financial inclusion and climate actions in developing countries.
 Dr Deer is the co-host of The Fintech in China Show podcast, which features in-depth interviews with people involved in some of the most exciting developments in financial technology, including blockchain in China.
 He has a PhD in Government and International Relations from the University of Sydney, and he teaches in banking and finance in the Finance Discipline at The University of Sydney Business School.

-Ms Lucy Anderson is the Head of Payments Innovation at Australian Payments Network Limited (AusPayNet); the self-regulatory body set up by the payments industry to improve the safety, reliability, equity, convenience and efficiency of the Australian payments system.
-Ms Anderson has been working in the Australian payments and financial services industry for over 15 years.
+Lucy Anderson is the Head of Payments Innovation at Australian Payments Network Limited (AusPayNet); the self-regulatory body set up by the payments industry to improve the safety, reliability, equity, convenience and efficiency of the Australian payments system.
+She has been working in the Australian payments and financial services industry for over 15 years.
 She has worked with a number of organisations, in roles that cross the payments value chain including operations, product, strategy, business development and commercial negotiation.
-A key part of Ms Anderson’s role involves promoting innovation, balanced by security controls and risk management practices to deliver improvements for all users of the payments system.
-One of Ms Anderson’s key initiatives is to lead strategic thinking in the development of solutions to effectively manage Card Not Present (CNP) fraud on an industry wide basis.
+A key part of her role involves promoting innovation, balanced by security controls and risk management practices to deliver improvements for all users of the payments system.
+One of her key initiatives is to lead strategic thinking in the development of solutions to effectively manage Card Not Present (CNP) fraud on an industry wide basis.